Eric Pollard produced

 Eric: A few years passed, and I started working on the design of LINE Skis.
 By the time I was 18, I was fascinated by the new geometry of skis and became absorbed in design

 I wanted to change skiing.
-I really wanted to create something completely new, something that had never been done before, with
+I really wanted to create a completely new type of ski,

 So I've been involved in ski design and graphics for a very long time now, analysing and studying different aspects of ski design, such as ski geometry, flex and shape